Uotan-Dev/magiskboot_build/README.md

 >
 > A web frontend wrapper must be written to handle the argument passing and file system management in browsers.
 >
-> This should be implemented soon in the future ([#19](../../issues/19)), but unfortunately I am not a web developer, any help on this will be welcome QwQ
+> This should be implemented soon in the future, but unfortunately I am not a web developer, any help on this will be welcome QwQ

 Please read the [Cross compiling](#cross-compiling) instructions first.